The Society of Point of Care Ultrasound

-2017 - 2018 Board of Directors
+2018 - 2019 Board of Directors

 Frank grew up in Salinas, Puerto Rico, Gamboa, Panama and Roxbury, New Jersey.
 He is a 1998 graduate of the University of Florida with a bachelor's degree in Medicine, and a Master's Degree in Physician Assistant Studies.

 He completed his Emergency Medicine Ultrasound Fellowship with the Ultrasound Leadership Academy and serves as Chair of ACEP's Ultrasound APP subcommittee, as a Board member of The Society of Ultrasound in Medical Education, and a Consultant to the International Consensus Conference of Ultrasound in Medical Education.
 Prior to a career in medicine, Frank enlisted in the Army at the age of 17.
 During his 8 years of service he was a paratrooper in the 82nd Airborne Division, a graduate of US Army Ranger School and completed combat tours in Iraq and Panama.

 Frank, his wife and four children are happy to call Central Florida home, where he has practiced emergency medicine for the past 20 years with an incredibly innovative and supportive group, Emergency Physician Specialists.
 As Director of Emergency Ultrasound for EPS he has the privilege of utilizing clinical ultrasound to improve the care the group delivers, and is committed to giving other providers the same opportunity.
 Frank is looking forward to a time when medical schools and PA programs will integrate and fully immerse ultrasound into their curriculum.

-Fritz decided that after mediocre careers in fast food and pizza delivery that perhaps the military had something to offer.
+Fritz decided that after mediocre careers in fast food and pizza delivery thought perhaps the military had something to offer.
 He was an Air Force Medic (Operation Desert Shield), a former firefighter/paramedic, and a 1999 graduate of the University of Washington's PA program in Seattle.
 He was one of the first PAs to practice A&E Medicine with the NHS in England in 2004.
 He's spent the majority of his career in rural and remote locations including IHS in New Mexico, rural Washington, Vermont, New York and 5 years with the US State Department in Laos and Uzbekistan, and Peace Corps Cameroon.
 He's had academic positions with Madigan Army Medical Center, Penn State Hershey and currently is in the Division of Emergency Medicine at University of Utah.

 Cary is a 1980 graduate of the Yale University School of Medicine Physician Associate Program, and completed his Emergency Medicine Residency at Maine Medical Center.
 He is a PA of great experience and a true elder statesman for SPOCUS, serving as Director at Large.